yshrsmz/KeyboardVisibilityEvent/README.md

 - check if keyboard is currently visible
 - show/hide keyboard(check UIUtil.java)

+_Please note that as described in this [issue](https://github.com/yshrsmz/KeyboardVisibilityEvent/issues/1), currently the library cannot detect visibility change when the activity's `windowSoftInputMode` do not change Activity's height(such as `adjustNothing`)._

 ## Installation

 AAR is distributed on the Maven Central repository.